ullibniss/INNO-Unix-Internet-Applications/CIA_Lab_3_Fedorov_Alexey.md

 ### 1.1.d There are a number of options that you will have to enter before compilation, so that the functionality can be compiled into the program.
 Make sure the basic install holds all the necessary functionality.
 Show the options you configured.

-Let's start build.
-As written in documentation, I need to run make to build one Makefile.
-After I collected dependecies from the whole internet it worked.
+Let's start the build.
+As written in the documentation, I need to run `make` to build the Makefile.
+After I collected dependencies from the whole internet, it worked.

 ```
  make -f Makefile.init makefiles